-Plus, dozens of others listed by the Penn State Extension.
+Plus, there are dozens of others listed by the Penn State Extension.

 Help for Established Gardens and Orchards

-Start by ensuring that the seeds, leaves, and nuts of the walnut cannot come into direct contact with your sensitive plants.
+Start by ensuring that the seeds, leaves, and nuts of the walnut do not come into direct contact with your sensitive plants.

 This may mean installing a protective balcony, fence, or other physical barrier that allows for sunlight and water to come through – but not toxic tree droppings.

 It’s also very important that you know where your fertilizer, compost, and mulch come from.
-Anything that may contain black walnut tree matter is a risk.
+Anything that may contain black walnut tree matter poses a risk.

 On the other hand, not everyone has the space to allow for such a fickle tree.